cdelorme/static/readme.md

 ### template file

-A single template file can be used to generate all pages; even in single-page mode.
+A single template file can be used to generate all pages; even single-page output.

 The following variables are provided to the template file:

-- depth
+- Depth
-- version
+- Version
-- navigation
+- Nav
-- content
+- Content

-The `depth` property is for links you supply, such as to css and js assets.
+The `.Depth` property is for links you supply, such as to css and js assets.

-The `version` tag allows you to prevent caching of changed assets, such as css and js, but can also be supplied.
+The `.Version` tag allows you to prevent caching of changed assets, such as css and js, but can also be supplied.

-The `navigation` is a set of top-level links.
+The `.Nav` is a set of top-level links only.
 In single-page mode the navigation is omitted.

-The `content` is the file contents converted to html, and may include prepended table of contents if the page is a `readme`, `index`, or from single-page mode output.
+The `.Content` is the file contents converted to html.
+Any `index.html` files deeper than the output folder will automatically have a table of contents prepended to them.

 _Any binary assets such as images should be hosted on a CDN and have full paths.
 If you need to supply a full offline version then use the single-page mode with this tool and print to pdf._